 When it comes to the environment, here’s how solar stacks up.

 Reduces Greenhouse Gas Emissions

-Producing electricity with a solar power generator instead of a gas-powered device can drastically reduce greenhouse gas emissions.
+Producing electricity with a solar power generator instead of a petrol-powered device can drastically reduce greenhouse gas emissions.

 The burning of fossil fuels is a significant contributor to the emission of carbon dioxide (C02) and other gases, like carbon monoxide, into the atmosphere.
 Since the industrial revolution, greenhouse gas emissions have skyrocketed.
 They are quickly catapulting the planet in an unsustainable direction of rapid warming.